A bottle of CBD oil. Text that reads "5 Things to do before you buy CBD online"

 External reviews

-After you’ve checked out your vendor’s social media pages and internal reviews, hop on Google and search the name of the vendor and “product reviews.”
+After you’ve checked out your vendor’s social media pages and internal reviews, hop on Google and search the name of the vendor and “reviews.”
 You’ll want to look out for a few things:

 • Find out what online CBD communities are saying about your prospective vendor.